yehudasho/clal-insurance/git/README.md

 - Git cherry-pick is a Git command that applies the changes from an existing commit (or commits) onto your current branch Unlike git merge, it does not merge the whole branch.
 - It only takes specific commit(s) and applies their changes on top of your current     branch.
-- This creates a new commit with a new SHA on your current branch.
+- This creates a new commit with a new SHA on your current branch Steps are:

-Steps are:
   - In branch main, Make three commits ( its means 3 line )
   - Create a new branch feature without the latest commits(HEAD 2, its means 1 line )
   - Cherry-pick a commit from main (pick HEAD 1 its means line 02)
   - Now feature has C1 plus C2

 ```
 echo "line 01" >> cherry-pick.txt
 git add .